Skip to content

 curl http://127.0.0.1:8787/healthz

-If the health check fails, restart:
+If the health check fails:

 Model unavailable